-Spent a recent Saturday at a fabulous workshop on Ayurvedic medicine by Kester Marshall from Byron Bay.
-And I just have to say the more I learn about Ayurvedic medicine the more I love it.
-You might remember me writing about it before with chai tea, a mind body balancing meal, one of my favourite foods ghee or oil pulling for healthy teeth and gums
+Spent a recent Saturday at a fabulous workshop on Ayurvedic medicine by Kester Marshall from Mudita Institute from Byron Bay.
+And I have to say the more I learn about Ayurvedic medicine the more I love it.
+It works for my body.

 The workshop focus was on cleansing and rejuvenating.
 With emphasis on – whatever you do to detox – do it slowly, gently and make sure you get lots of quality rest to support the process.

 Kester talked about taking a long term approach to cleansing the body – and why the quick fix (short and snappy) “detox programs” can further agitate your nervous system.
 It made sense to me.

 Kester went on to say resting the digestive system regularly with “mono-eating” (explained below) is a kind and gentle way to detox the body without causing too much stress on the nervous system.

 So to honour my new found love (mono-eating) thought I’d put together a list of other healthy and rejuvenating things you can do for your body, mind and soul on a regularly basis – be it – weekly, monthly or every change of season.
 All were talked about in the Ayurvedic workshop.

 Give your body, kidneys, adrenals and nervous system a rest from sugar and caffeine.
 Replace your daily beverages (soft/soda drinks, coffee, tea, flavoured milk drinks) with sipping nothing else but hot water for a whole day.
 If that sounds too boring add a squeeze of lemon juice or make a spiced tea brew.

 In Ayurvedic medicine hot water is considered extremely good for you.
 It is said to gentle detox, balances hormones and is quicker at hydrating your cells than cold water.